Get insider access

 Differences Between Sizes And Variants

 We tested the 27-inch Dell S2722QC, which is the only size available for this monitor.
-It's an updated version of the Dell S2721QS as it has a USB-C port, and you can see some differences between the 4k monitors in the Dell S Series lineup below.
-Our results in this review are only valid for the S2722QC.
+It's an updated version of the Dell S2721QS with a few differences, and you can see some differences between some monitors in the Dell S Series lineup below.
+The results in this review are only valid for the S2722QC.

 Our Dell S2722QC unit was manufactured in July 2021; you can see the label here.